rahul-thakoor/physical-computing-rust/src/step_5.md

 >thread 'main' panicked at 'Could not set pin to Output mode: Io(Error { repr: Os { code: 13, message: "Permission denied" } })', /checkout/src/libcore/result.rs:916:5
 >note: Run with `RUST_BACKTRACE=1` for a backtrace.
 >```
->Just, run the `cargo run --example on` command again.
+>Just, run the `cargo run --example onoff` command again.

-+ To make it switch off you can edit the `examples/off.rs` to the following:
++ To make it switch off you can edit the `examples/onoff.rs` to the following:

 ``` rust
 extern crate rust_gpiozero;